 The ERSR subgroups (sub-group reports in Annex 3) which were formerly established prior to the formal implementation of the Industry Codes (i.e., Grid Code, STC, CUSC, BSC, SQSS) identified potential changes to the SQSS.
 These were presented to the SQSS Panel in March 2023 and again in April 2023 where it was agreed the issue should proceed to Workgroup.

-A key point raised was whether there needed to be a change to the SQSS to include System Restoration noting that Licence Standards do not apply during a System Restoration.
+A key point raised by the SQSS Panel was whether there needed to be a change to the SQSS to include System Restoration noting that Licence Standards do not apply during a System Restoration.

-The draft legal text developed by the Workgroup reflects the minimal requirements that are believed to be introduced into the SQSS to include a System Restoration capability and does not include specific references to relevant clauses/sections of the Grid Code and STC.
+The legal text developed by the Workgroup reflects the minimal requirements that are believed to be introduced into the SQSS to include a System Restoration capability and does not include specific references to relevant clauses/sections of the Grid Code and STC.

+As previously outlined, one Workgroup Consultation respondent felt the proposal was too qualitative and didn’t provide sufficient detail to design networks against.
+At the post Workgroup Consultation meeting held on 22 June 2023, the Workgroup reaffirmed that the decision to remove the initially proposed quantitative detail (Annex X) in favour of the minimalistic approach to provide an element of flexibility and judgement within the network design process, whilst still providing the necessary details for considering restoration early in the design phase.
+At the same meeting, the Workgroup and a colleague of the respondent who had raised these concerns agreed that the SQSS should be used in conjunction with the STC, STCPs and Grid Code, as the detail of these requirements are being proposed through other code modifications.

 The Workgroup had differing views on the inclusion of paragraph Appendix I.1.3.
 A Workgroup member suggested that the requirements of this paragraph were already covered by Appendix I.1.1 and Appendix I.1.2 and that it was therefore not required.